 As the field of regenerative medicine has advanced in recent years, athletes have increasingly turned to therapies that utilize biological substances, such as stem cells, to heal sports injuries faster.

-Researchers are still investigating the use of biological treatments, and their potential efficacy, but given the complicated nature of regenerative medicine, we compiled some of the most important information that athletes need to know about orthobiologics, including stem cell therapies.
+Researchers are still investigating the use of biological treatments, and their potential efficacy, but given the complicated and rapidly evolving nature of regenerative medicine, the questions below have been compiled to address some of the most important information that athletes need to know about orthobiologics, including stem cell therapies.

 What does the term orthobiologics mean?